Aharon Appelfeld: Biography

-Ervin Appelfeld was born in Jadova Commune, Storojineț County, in the Bukovina region of the Kingdom of Romania, now Ukraine.
+Ervin (Aharon) Appelfeld was born in Jadova Commune, Storojineț County, in the Bukovina region of the Kingdom of Romania, now Ukraine.
 In an interview with the literary scholar, Nili Gold, in 2011, he remembered his home town in this district, Czernowitz, as "a very beautiful" place, full of schools and with two Latin gymnasiums, where fifty to sixty percent of the population was Jewish.
 In 1941, when he was nine years old, the Romanian Army retook his hometown after a year of Soviet occupation and his mother was murdered.
 Appelfeld was deported with his father to a forced labor camp in Romanian-controlled Transnistria.
 He escaped and hid for three years before joining the Soviet army as a cook.
 After World War II, Appelfeld spent several months in a displaced persons camp in Italy before immigrating to Palestine in 1946, two years before Israel's independence.
 He was reunited with his father after finding his name on a Jewish Agency list in 1960.
 (Both Appelfeld and his father had presumed the other had been murdered in the Holocaust.
 They had both made their way separately to Israel after the war.)
 The father had been sent to a ma'abara (refugee camp) in Be'er Tuvia.
-The reunion was so emotional that Appelfeld has never been able to write about it.
+The reunion was so emotional that Appelfeld had never been able to write about it.

 In Israel, Appelfeld made up for his lack of formal schooling and learned Hebrew, the language in which he began to write.
 His first literary efforts were short stories, but gradually he progressed to novels.
 He completed his studies at the Hebrew University of Jerusalem.
 He lived in Mevaseret Zion and taught literature at Ben Gurion University of the Negev and was often writing in Jerusalem's Ticho House (Beit Ticho).

-In 2007, Appelfeld's Badenheim 1939 was adapted for the stage and performed at the Gerard Behar Center in Jerusalem.
+In 2007, Appelfeld's Badenheim 1939 was adapted for the stage by Arnold Wesker and performed at the Gerard Behar Center in Jerusalem.